Dutchess County Fair Amateur Cut Flower Competition

 • First time and nervous?
 Don’t be!
 Volunteers are on hand to help.
 And veterans are available to answer questions.

-• Pick up your packet of forms that will be attached to your entries
+• Pick up your packet of forms that will be attached to your entries.

 • Use clippers to make a new angled cut and be sure the stem is visibly submerged in water.
-There should be no foliage below the water line
+There should be no foliage below the water line.

 Registering to Enter the Amateur Cut Flower Competition

 • You don’t pay until the day of entry, so it’s okay to have extra entries.
 Remember – you can’t add a class on the day of, but you can switch from one class to another.
 Enter all the classes you have flowers for.
 For example, if you think you might have a sunflower ready for the fair, go ahead and register it.
-If the flower doesn’t make it, you can always just cross that one off your entry list.
-If you can, list the flower variety in the description area so this will print on your entry tag for judging
+If the flower doesn’t make it, you can just cross that one off your entry list.
+If you can, list the flower variety in the description area so that this will print on your entry tag for judging.

 Check in Dates & Times, Upstairs in the Horticulture Building